 2. Shatavari (Asparagus racemosus)

-Shatavari, a powerful adaptogen, is an important herb in Ayurveda which is used to treat various health conditions since time immemorial.
+Shatavari, a powerful adaptogen, is an important herb in Ayurveda that has been used to treat various health conditions since time immemorial.

-Shatavari has been used for thousands of years in Ayurveda as a powerful rasayana which prevent aging, increase longevity, impart immunity, improve mental function, vigor and add vitality to the body.
-With its adaptogenic properties, Shatavari herb is considered to help our body cope with mental and physical stress.
+Shatavari has been used for thousands of years in Ayurveda as a powerful Rasayana which prevents ageing, increases longevity, imparts immunity, improves mental function, and vigour and added vitality to the body.
+With its adaptogenic properties, The shatavari herb is considered to help our body cope with mental and physical stress.

-Shatavari is especially known for its usefulness in restorative impact on reproductive health of females.
-It is considered to support hormonal balance, eases menstrual discomfort, and promotes lactation in breastfeeding mothers.
+Shatavari is especially known for its usefulness in restorative impact on the reproductive health of females.
+It is considered to support hormonal balance, ease menstrual discomfort, and promote lactation in breastfeeding mothers.

 Shatavari is also considered a cooling herb that nourishes and moisturizes the tissues, making it useful for addressing dryness and inflammation.
 It is often used as a tonic for the female reproductive system, supporting fertility, and overall reproductive health.